24 Breathtaking Waterfalls You’ll Find in Oregon

 Home to over 200 named waterfalls, Oregon is a waterfall chaser’s paradise.
 The Columbia River Gorge is home to some 90 waterfalls on the Oregon side alone, and the Trail of Ten Falls at Silver Falls State Park packs 10 incredible cascades in its 7.4 miles.

-The Beaver State has waterfalls on its beaches and falls in its forests that are so lovely, they look like a scene straight out of a Tolkien tale.
+The Beaver State has waterfalls on its beaches and falls in its forests, which are so lovely that they look like scenes straight out of a Tolkien tale.
 And, of course, Oregon lays claim to mighty Multnomah Falls, one of the tallest waterfalls in the country.

 Ready to explore more waterfalls beyond the state border?
 From jaw-dropping cascades to swimmable emerald ponds, there are countless magnificent waterfalls found across the United States to explore.